 CRDO collaborates with Clinical Epidemiology and Biostatistics Unit (CEBU) and the Melbourne Children’s Trial Centre (MCTC) as well as other Campus groups to conduct specialised workshops and conferences throughout the year.
-Coming up we have workshops on Budgeting for Clinical Research and Trials and Undertaking Qualitative Research.
-Soon we will advertise a one-day introductory course in clinical research for investigators and clinicians.
-Registrations for the budget workshops and qualitative workshops via the link below:
+Register below for current workshops.

 3. EXTERNAL CONFERENCES

 Check back here regularly to see what's coming up.

 MORE INFORMATION ON CURRENT CORE WORKSHOPS

 The current CRDO syllabus contains the following workshops:

 Conducting research in accordance with all the rules and regulations that govern research in Australia can be daunting.
 This workshop will detail each of the National Guidelines and Legislation that govern the way we conduct research.
 Through activities, you will learn why it's essential your research project meets these requirements and how to imbed the principles into your project.

 From a new project application through to submission of the final report and everything in between; discover what the HREC requires from you, when it's required and why.

 This session will also demystify the complicated National Ethics Application Form (NEAF) and Victorian Specific Module (VSM).